+- B. Committees:

+1.ISP/JISP

+2.Health and Safety

+3.Pretrial Services Program

+4.Committee on Artificial Intelligence

+5.Work-Life/Remote Work Committee

-- B. Child Support Hearing Officers: A labor management committee shall continue to meet to address health and safety and other matters, as appropriate. - C. Labor-Management Committee minutes shall be distributed by the Chair of the committee. - D. Five business days prior to the implementation of any new policy or modification of an existing policy of statewide application directly relating to human resources or labor relations subjects affecting negotiations unit employees, the Judiciary shall notify the Union of such planned policy or modification for the purpose of review and comment.
+- C. Committees shall have management and labor co-chairs who shall rotate responsibility for agenda and minutes.
+Labor-Management Committee minutes shall be distributed to members of the committee.

+- D. Five business days prior to the implementation of any new policy or modification of an existing policy of statewide application directly relating to human resources or labor relations subjects affecting negotiations unit employees, the Judiciary shall notify the Union of such planned policy or modification for the purpose of review and comment.
 The five-business day period may be reduced in emergent situations where operational needs so require.
 Management shall use its sole discretion whether a new policy or policy modification is subject to this provision for prior notice to the Union.
 This provision shall not prevent or inhibit management from issuing any new policy or policy modification upon the conclusion of the review and comment period.
-This provision shall not inhibit the Union's right to grieve a new policy or a policy revision. - E. The Union will provide the AOC Labor and Employee Relations Unit with a current electronic listing of shop stewards on a quarterly basis, and with updates as they occur.
+This provision shall not inhibit the Union's right to grieve a new policy or a policy revision.

+- E. The Union will provide the AOC Labor and Employee Relations Unit with a current electronic listing of shop stewards annually or upon request, and with updates as they occur.